mugen609/bigbox-native-res-setup/GameMaze.md

 1. **General Settings**

    - Go to Settings → User Interface → Menu → select **rgui**.
-     It may not the sexiest skin, but works best with low resolutions.
+     It may not be the sexiest skin, but works best with low resolutions.

    - **Set Controller Drivers (Gamepad Harmonization)**:
      - Main Menu → Settings → Drivers: